VolkanSah/tuneUp-wordpress/README.md

-# tuneUp-wordpress
+# Was ist SEO?
+What is SEO?
-How to tune up wordpress with simple hooks.
-Create your own Wordpress Plugins
+Learn, how to tune up your wordpress.